-2 Bed, 2½ Bath, 1500 Sqft
+2 Bed, 2 Bath, 1100 Sqft

 The Printers Row District is generally considered part of the South Loop as well as Near South Side, Chicago.
 In the 1970s, historic Printers Row lofts became some of the first loft homes in Chicago and are still a draw to many buyers who are looking to embrace a laid-back, casual way of life.
 Real estate opportunities in the Printing House Row District and area include Dearborn Park, Dearborn Park II, and Central Station.

 Once technology advanced and began to transform, the businesses parted ways from the city, and in the late 1970s, the area became part of a revitalization project.
 In 1996,the Commission on Chicago Landmarks designated Printing House Row by the Commission on Chicago Landmarks.

 The Dearborn Park area development near Printer's Row started in the early 1980s and contains many mid-rises and townhomes.
 The residents here tend to be young families who like to take advantage of the many parks in the Printer's Row area.
-The Dearborn Park II development contains a mix of townhomes and single family dwellings and is surrounded by multi-million dollar homes as well as townhomes with prices ranging from $500K to $800K.
+The Dearborn Park II development contains a mix of townhomes and single-family dwellings and is surrounded by multi-million dollar homes as well as townhomes with prices ranging from $500K to $800K.